The Cairo Express

 My wife and I were recently driving through College Park, a nice Orlando neighborhood near downtown, full of really terrific restaurants.
 We hardly ever make it down there, and I’m not even sure why we were in College Park this time around.
 But traffic temporarily stopped in front of Jaber (https://www.facebook.com/jaberorlando/), a restaurant on Edgewater Drive displaying a big banner advertising Lebanese cuisine, with huge color pictures of tempting, tantalizing shawarma wraps.
 We looked at each other and decided to pull over and stop in for lunch — a rare moment of serendipity, without reading reviews or online hype or studying the menu in advance of our visit.
 Sometimes you have to take a chance, especially when it comes to lunch.
 YOLO, am I right?
 (Did I get that right?)

 Looking through the unique menu at Jaber, I realized it was a Lebanese restaurant with a Brazilian twist, with multiple locations in Brazil.
 This was going to be an interesting fusion feast.
 We started out with some esfihas, which are small Lebanese pastries.
 The menu listed open esfihas that look like petite pizzas, and closed esfihas that are more like little pockets of dough, pinched closed in a variety of pretty shapes, and baked.
-The open beef esfiha in the bottom right corner above ($2.49) was indeed like a wee pizza, minus cheese.
+The open beef esfiha in the bottom left corner above ($2.49) was indeed like a wee pizza, minus cheese.
 My wife ordered the folded spinach esfiha ($3.49), the triangle in the top left, that was just like the delicious spinach pies I used to enjoy so much at Gyro Plus and Falafel King back in Gainesville, over 20 years ago, and much more recently at Tony’s Bakery here in Orlando.
 As much as I like Greek spanakopitas on thin, crispy, flaky phyllo dough, I always prefer this Lebanese style spinach pie enveloped in warm, soft, chewy dough.
 Jaber’s folded spinach esfiha was much smaller than the one from Tony’s Bakery, but it was still warm and soft and chewy and fresh, with the cooked spinach so well-seasoned inside, with garlic, lemon, and possibly even nutmeg, among other savory flavors.

 My wife’s favorite, however, ended up being the folded sausage esfiha that I ordered ($3.49), the tempting pinched pastry in the bottom right of the above photo.
 It was stuffed with crumbled calabresa sausage (which I first encountered at another local Brazilian restaurant, Mrs. Potato) and olives!
 That was an interesting choice that she just loved.
 The soft dough was my favorite part, so I’m glad we split that one.
 And finally, in the top right of the above photo, we have a fried kibbeh ($3.49), the lemon-shaped fried shell of cracked wheat with crumbled, seasoned ground beef and minced onions inside.
 I liked this one more than she did because it was so oniony.